Published on January 11th, 2013 | by Rayne26

 The age-old “Childfree people are selfish” line, the bane of the childfree individuals existence.

 Over the years I’ve asked numerous parents exactly how are childfree people selfish?
 And to no-one’s surprise, they haven’t been able to give me an answer.
-So unfortunately I don’t have any insights into what the statement means to a parent when they throw it at us but I can give you an insight into what it means to a childfree person.
+So unfortunately I don’t have any insights into what the statement means to a parent but I can give you an insight into what it means to a childfree person.

 When a parent says “Childfree people are selfish” all I hear is “Parenthood made me selfless and self-sacrificing!
 I’m such a great person.
 That must mean childfree people are selfish because they don’t want to give up anything for anyone”.

-I will concede and agreed, yes I am selfish – I don’t want to give up my lifestyle.
+I will concede and agree, yes I am selfish – I don’t want to give up my lifestyle.
 My partner doesn’t want to give up her lifestyle for a half-formed dependent human being.
 Our purpose in life is to be happy with each other and to live our lives according to how we want.
 We don’t want to live according to the life script that others think that we should.
-Our happiness to us means saving money by not having to spend money on children, we can spend money on Playstation games, books, restaurants, books, holidays, clothing and books.
+Happiness to us means spending together, it means not being constantly broke and having the ability to save money by not having to spend money on children, we can spend money on Playstation games, books, restaurants, books, holidays, clothing and books.
 We are able to sleep at night and go wherever, whenever we want.
 As a consequence of our rebellion against the life-script; we get individuals constantly attempting to police our lives.

-Thinking about it over the years, the best I can come up with is that the line “Childfree are selfish” is yet another vain attempt for parents to convince themselves that their decision was a good decision and that despite all the difficulties that childrearing brings – it’s still the greatest thing they’ve ever done.
+Thinking about it over the years, the best I can come up with is that the line “Childfree are selfish” is yet another vain attempt for parents to convince themselves that their decision was the greatest decision they’ve ever made and that despite all the difficulties that childrearing brings – it’s still the greatest thing they’ve ever done in their life.
 It’s nothing more than a validation tactic.
-Let me just say that if you need to justify your decisions that badly to reassure yourself that what you are doing is right – you probably didn’t make a good choice.
+Let me just say that if you need to justify your decisions that badly simply to reassure yourself that what you are doing is right – you probably didn’t make a fully informed choice and it sounds like you’re having doubts.

 Numerous parents over the years have attempted to validate their life choices via the steaming pile of emotional blackmail that is the “Childfree are selfish, you don’t want to be selfish do you?” line and the fun breeder bingos we’ve all grown to loathe and despise.
 In my experience there are two types of parents – those who bingo and those who don’t when presented with your childfree status.